twowannabe/asksveklana/README.md

    ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under a custom license.
+You may use, copy, and modify the code for personal, non-commercial purposes only, but you may not distribute or publish it.
+Proper attribution to the original author, Volodymyr Kozlov, is required.
+See the [LICENSE](LICENSE.md) file for details.

 ## Contributing
 Feel free to submit issues or pull requests for features, bug fixes, or other improvements.
-Contributions are welcome!
+Contributions are welcome, but note that modifications should not be published or distributed.

 ## Acknowledgements
 - [OpenAI](https://openai.com) for providing the GPT models.